cmaloney/dcos-docs/_pages/usage/developing-services/certification-requirements.md

 *   Docker
 *   ulimit = infinity

 A common situation is the use of Java and the need for a JRE.
-The JRE is not provided by DCOS.
+The JRE is not provided by DC/OS.
 If your Service requires a JRE, you must ship one with your package.
 The CDN backed url example below shows how to use a JRE with a Java framework.

 Dependencies can be provided via: